 Nashar, the senior official in the justice ministry, said a murder charge would require proof of a “special intent to destroy a soul.”
 In smuggling cases, he said, “the purpose is to transport individuals and smuggle them in exchange for profit.”
 But smugglers could be charged with manslaughter, which carries a sentence of up to 10 years in jail.
 Laws against human trafficking, immigration and maritime laws, and laws protecting women and child rights could also have been violated.

-The middle boat was equipped with radios, cell phones and a satellite phone, but none of its crew attempted to alert authorities, according to survivors.
+The middle boat was equipped with radios, cell phones, and a satellite phone, but none of its crew attempted to alert authorities, according to survivors.
 Instead, they said, the crew discussed whether to kill those left alive.

 Osman Asad Mohamed, who understood Arabic from living in Yemen, said the proposal came from a tall, thin, pale-colored smuggler, the one who had cut the ropes between the two ships.
 “I remember his words clearly: ‘Let’s kill all of them and bring our boat back.
 Most of them are dead; they are of no value to us now.'”

-Some survivors were so petrified by those words they hid in the middle boat’s hold, clutching makeshift weapons for defence.
+Some survivors were so petrified by those words they hid in the middle boat’s hold, clutching makeshift weapons for defense.
 But the smugglers never carried out the threat, said Mohamed, because they decided they were outnumbered by migrants.

 The crew’s failure to call for help was costly, say maritime safety professionals, because many of those in life jackets could have survived for hours.
 A senior Greek coast guard officer said the sea lanes off Egypt and Libya are busy with traffic exiting the Suez Canal.
 Those ships could have assisted had the survivors called, he said.